History of Czechoslovakia: First Republic (1918–1938)

 Tomáš Garrigue Masaryk, the first president of Czechoslovakia.

 The Provisional Czechoslovak Government, chaired by Tomáš Garrigue Masaryk, proclaimed the Independence of the Czechoslovak Nation in the Washington Declaration on 18 October 1918.
 Czechoslovakia was legally created by Law on the Creation of Independent Czechoslovak State (No. 11/1918 Coll.) in Prague on 28 October 1918 in Smetana Hall of the Municipal House, a physical setting strongly associated with nationalist feeling.
 The Slovaks officially joined the state two days later in the town of Martin.
-A temporary constitution was adopted, and Tomáš Masaryk was declared president on 14 November.
-The Treaty of St. Germain, signed in September 1919, formally recognized the new republic.
-Carpathian Ruthenia was added later by the Treaty of Trianon in June 1920.
-There were also various border conflicts between Poland and Czechoslovakia due to the annexation of the Trans-Olza region.